 - Breach of directors' duties

 - Transactions at undervalue

-John frequently appears at the winding-up court at the Rolls building and in the High Court and County Court on bankruptcy matters.
+John frequently appears at the winding-up court at the Rolls building.

 John has had exposure to high-level, multi-million pound Commercial disputes both during pupillage and whilst at 3PB.
 He is capable of advising on the application of Commercial and Contract law to complex, multi-party arrangements.

 John has a particular interest in cross-border commercial disputes, having studied Conflict of Laws at Oxford University.

 John also frequently provides written advice and court advocacy for smaller-scale disputes such as contracts for building services and sale of goods claims.